FASHION ARTICLES

 Luca Hamers Osmosis Trouser

-Lucas Hamers New Items, Photographed by Paul Bellon, Styled by Mo A.
+Lucas Hamers New Items, Photographed by

 In his placement year, Hamers worked for Aitor Throup, a designer with a shared appreciation of futurism.
 Hamer’s thesis collection was based on dark creatures that he encountered throughout his creative process.
 Their exaggerated forms, with oblong headpieces and padded shapes layered over one another, demonstrated a firm grasp of both conceptual and technical ability.
 Each piece from the studio engenders a rigorous process of testing and reworking until the prototype is almost perfect.
 This obsessive nature, while sometimes tedious, has earned Hamers a dedicated following from fans who appreciate his use of cutting-edge fabrics and techniques.The “Recluse Jacket,” released in collaboration with Sabukaru, is made with a waterproof mil-spec fabric and features a magnetic zip closure with external pockets.
 Don’t be surprised if some day Hamers is the costume designer of a great sci-fi epic.